How do you start a project that's as huge, lengthy, costly, and all-consuming as a whole-house remodel?

-You will either hire out the work to professionals, do it yourself, or some combination of the two.
+You will either hire out the work to professionals, do it yourself or some combination of the two.

 As this is a whole-house renovation, you likely will not be doing all of the work yourself.
-Even the most determined homeowner will have to call in professional tradesmen for projects like plumbing and electrical.
+Even the most determined homeowner will have to call in a professional for projects like plumbing and electrical.

 Professionals range from expensive contractors to sub-contractors and handymen you find through word-of-mouth or through classified ads.
 Since not all home renovation projects are created equally, you will want to consider on a case-by-case basis whether you are capable of taking on the home renovation project yourself or whether you wish to hire professionals.